 Passengers can order food from the ‘Anytime you Wish’ menu up to an hour prior to landing.
 Featured is the JAL Original “Japanese Soba Noodles Tsuta” Ramen Noodles in soy soup.

-Here is the food and drinks menu for the Sydney – Narita route:
+Here is the food and drinks menu for the Sydney – Tokyo route:

-Here is the food and rinks menu for the Narita – Melbourne route:
+Here is the food and drinks menu for the Tokyo – Melbourne route:

 Overall word of mouth and online reviews of Japan Airlines have been positive.
 Given this was my first experience with the airline, I was pleasantly surprised by the professionalism and willingness of the staff to accommodate and provide passengers with a memorable experience.